 San CristobalOur guide will be waiting for you at San Cristobal Airport and will accompany you to the Archipell at Baquerizo Moreno harbor.
-After arrival on board, you will check in and give you general information.
+After arrival on board, you will check in and receive general information.
 You will have lunch followed by an excursion to the Galapaguera which is located in the northeast part of San Cristobal Island.
 This was created to conserve the San Cristobal tortoise species.
 The center has the goal to lead and guide the tourists in conservation topics and protection of the environment.
 This area contains native plants and giant tortoises in their natural habitat.

 South Plaza Island - Santa FeSouth Plaza has unique Sesuvium plants and Opuntia cactuses scattered across the landscape which provide some of the most interesting wildlife observations available in Galapagos.
 Land iguanas are easily seen from the trail hiding under the shade of cactuses.
 Santa Fe is one of the most entertaining destinations for shore excursions at Galapagos Islands.
 There will be two trail choices for visitors here.
 Hike to the tallest Opuntia cactus in the Galapagos or to the highlands where land iguanas can be found.
 Swim in calm waters or snorkel with playful sea lions.